-The objective of the course is to learn how to analyze and visually quantitative digital data.
-The course is developed using the R language for data analysis and the Grammar of Graphics (as implemented in the R package ggplot) for data visualization.
+The objective of the course is to learn how to analyze and visualize quantitative data produced by digital platforms.
+The course is also intended to be an introduction to the R language for data analysis and to the basics of the Grammar of Graphics (as implemented in the R package ggplot) for data visualization.

-The course is important because quantitative data analysis is an essential part of user research and understanding user behavior and it is going to be more and more relevant with Digital Data analytics playing a central role in any type of business intelligence.
+Quantitative data analysis is an essential part of user research and it can provide valuable understanding of users behavior.
+Information gathered through digital data is going to be more and more relevant with data analytics playing a central role in any type of business intelligence.
 In the larger context, students need a versatile toolbox for exploring users’ behavior, to develop a representative understanding of users’ practices.
 This toolbox needs to cover qualitative and quantitative methods for collecting and analyzing data about user behavior and practice.
 The course is divided into three sections: data analysis, data visualization, analysis of network data.

 The course will provide an introduction to the R programming language for statistical analysis.
 It will also introduce specific R packages for data visualization (ggplot) and for the analysis of network data (igraph).